 - If the thesis statement is sufficiently specific or general?
 There is often no compelling argument in thesis statements that are too vague.
 If your dissertation includes phrases such as “good” or “successful,” try to make it more precise.
 Give the reasons for the goodness of something and what makes something so successful.

-- Is your thesis going through “So what?” test successfully?
+- Is your thesis going through the “So what?” test successfully?
 It is a common question asked by the readers after reading the thesis statement.
 So make sure your paper and even the thesis statement itself is very well able to explain this question that could quickly satisfy them.

-- Does your thesis statement is appropriately in lined with the rest of the content?
+- Does your thesis statement is appropriately lined with the rest of the content?
 If your argument doesn’t seem to fit well with the body section of your paper, try to alter either of them.
 It is the real demand for any research paper to revolve the entire content around your critical statement.
 It is best to make changes before actual submission to enhance the quality of your paper.
 Don’t forget to recheck and revise your writing as needed.

 - Check whether your thesis passes every test or not.
 Consider a situation where your reader might ask you why your argument is not explaining correctly about a particular section of the subject matter.
 You should be prepared from the beginning to give appropriate and satisfactory replies for each, and every possible question started with “Why and how” mainly.